centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

   -  Monitoring one partition by service (metrics are often designated  as "used" and "size")
   -   Monitoring multiple partitions by service and each metric corresponds to a partition name.

- In this two cases, the performance data returned by storage plugins have to correspond to this format:
+ In these two cases, the performance data returned by storage plugins must correspond to this format:

     status information | metric_name=valueunit;warning_threshold;critical_threshold;min_value;max_value metric_name_2=value...